 Previous performances have been with groups including the American Composers Orchestra, Ensemble Laboratorium, Vital Opera, Aspen Contemporary Ensemble, New York New Music Collective, Poné Ensemble for New Music, Delaware Valley Chorale, Ars Musica Chorale, Duo 231, Bard College Vocal Arts Program, and the Indiana University Contemporary Vocal Ensemble.
 Groffman’s works have been selected for performance at the Aspen Music Festival, June in Buffalo, SEAMUS National Conference, Electroacoustic Barn Dance, College Music Society National Conference, Florida State University New Music Festival, Cal State Fullerton New Music Festival, New York City Electroacoustic Music Festival, Midwest Composers Symposium, and the 60×60 VoxNovus East Coast Mix.

 A long-time multi-instrumentalist, Groffman has as a pianist participated in premieres of works by Alexandra Vrebalov, Sky Macklay, Daniela Candillari, Stephen Gorbos, David Werfelman, and Gabriel Lubell among others, as well as performing his own works frequently on piano and guitar.
 In November 2017 he travelled to Marseille, France to perform the 150 minute piano score to Gerhard Lamprecht’s 1928 silent film Unter der Laterne; as well, his orchestrations of films scores have been performed in the United States and Italy.
 Groffman also champions new music performance through his work as founding artistic director of One Quiet Plunge, a group devoted to the promotion and performance of new music in the Hudson Valley; since 2014, the group has staged concerts and multimedia presentations at locations around the Valley, including multiple commissions of new works by emerging area composers.

 A devoted pedagogue, Groffman has taught music theory, composition, computer music, and interdisciplinary arts seminars at Pitt-Bradford, Sarah Lawrence College, the John J. Cali School of Music at Montclair State University, and the Indiana University Jacobs School of Music.
 He places a particular emphasis on active learning as a technique for creating a more inclusive classroom and has conducted research on encouraging collaboration that allows students of different backgrounds to excel at music in the context of their experience.
-His manuscript on a groupwork-based guided inquiry method of theory pedagogy is forthcoming from the Journal of Music Theory Pedagogy in 2018.
+Manuscripts on guided inquiry methods in theory pedagogy are forthcoming from the Journal of Music Theory Pedagogy and Music Educators Journal .